What is ureteroscopy?

-A ureteroscopy is an outpatient procedure most commonly done to treat stones in the ureters (the tubes that connect the bladder to the kidneys) or kidney.
-It may also be used to evaluate and treat other causes of kidney blockage or blood in the urine.
+Ureteroscopy is an outpatient procedure most commonly done to treat stones in the ureters (the tubes that connect your bladder to your kidneys) or kidney.
+It may also be used to evaluate and treat other causes of kidney blockage or blood in your urine.

-A ureteroscopy is done with a ureteroscope, a long, thin tube that has an eyepiece on one end and a tiny lens and a light on the other end.
+Ureteroscopy is done with an ureteroscope, a long, thin tube that has an eyepiece on one end and a tiny lens and a light on the other end.
 In general, there are two ways to perform ureteroscopy for stones:

-- In cases when the stone is larger, your doctor will extend a flexible fiber through the scope up to the stone.
-With a laser beam shining through the scope, the doctor will break the stone into pieces small enough to be passed out of the body with urine.
+- In cases when the stone is larger, your healthcare provider will extend a flexible fiber through the scope up to the stone.
+With a laser beam shining through the scope, the healthcare provider will break the stone into pieces small enough to be passed out of the body with urine.

-Based on the location, size, and what the stone is made of, your doctor will determine the best ureteroscopy treatment option for you.
+Based on the location, size, and what the stone is made of, your healthcare provider will determine the best ureteroscopy treatment option for you.

-Your doctor may suggest a ureteroscopy if you have one or more of the following conditions:
+Your healthcare provider may suggest ureteroscopy if you have one or more of the following conditions:

 - Blood in the urine.

-If you have a ureteral stone close to the bladder, especially in the lower half of the ureter, then ureteroscopy is the most effective type of treatment.
-Ureteroscopy is also a good option for pregnant women, obese patients, and those who suffer from a blood clotting disorder.
+If you have a ureteral stone close to the bladder, especially in the lower half of your ureter, then ureteroscopy is the most effective type of treatment.
+Ureteroscopy is also a good option for pregnant women, obese patients and those who suffer from a blood clotting disorder.